 Whenever I told people we were moving to California for 6 months, everyone kept saying I shouldn’t miss Big Sur.

-Somehow we thought we needed to allocate at least a couple of days to visit, so ended up postponing it for months.
-However, after doing some research, I realized that is it totally possible to experience the magic of Big Sur on a day trip.
+Thinking we needed to allocate at least a couple of days to visit, we ended up postponing it for months but after doing some research, I realized that is it totally possible to experience the magic of Big Sur on just a day trip.

 Let’s start with the basics: What is Big Sur?